astropy/photutils/CONTRIBUTING.rst

 - To skip only the testing on Travis CI use ``[skip travis]``.

-- When contributing trivial documentation fixes (i.e. fixes to typos, spelling, grammar) that do not contain any special markup and are not associated with code changes, please include the string ``[docs only]`` in your commit message.
+- When contributing trivial documentation fixes (e.g., fixes to typos, spelling, grammar) that do not contain any special markup and are not associated with code changes, please include the string ``[docs only]`` in your commit message.

       $ git commit -m "Fixed typo [docs only]"